ElectronicsTinkerer/Dungeon-MD/README.md

 ---
 ## Objects
 Objects are things that can be in Rooms.
 (E.g. tables, apples, lanterns, etc.)
-Each object has a weight, size, description,
+Each object has a weight, size, temperature, and description.